-Many scholars made discoveries and advances in disciplines like optics and mechanics during the mediaeval European and Islamic civilizations, which greatly aided the development of natural philosophy.
+Many scholars made discoveries and advances in disciplines like optics and mechanics during the medieval European and Islamic civilizations, which greatly aided the development of natural philosophy.

 common physics, Only in the 20th century were phenomena like heat, sound, electricity, magnetism, and light described, along with visible things moving more slowly than the speed of light.

-In the early 16 hundreds, an Italian got the ball rolling by measuring and observing Bald roller.
-Galileo also turned pendulum and dropped different sized objects off the leaning Tower of Pisa to see what would happen.
-And despite His ideas evidently irritated God, as well as the Pope.
+In the early 16th century, an Italian got the ball rolling by measuring and observing the bald roller.
+Galileo also turned the pendulum and dropped different-sized objects off the leaning Tower of Pisa to see what would happen.
+And despite His ideas, they irritated God as well as the Pope.
 Galileo’s efforts became the foundation stone for modern physics.

-Later, free from angry, Popes Isaac Newton moved things on by abandoning balls and embracing apple.
+Later, free from anger, Pope Isaac Newton moved things on by abandoning balls and embracing apple.
 Why, he pondered, did they always fall downward, rather than sideways or upward?
 He had a solution by 1687.
 Gravity was a force that operated on balls, apples, and planets, keeping them in nice, predictable orbits around the sun.
 James Clerk Maxwell investigated more riddles in the 1800s.

 He demonstrated how electricity and magnetism are related and can be combined to form a single entity known as electromagnetism.

 All that remained was to fill a few leftover gaps.
 However, by 1900, the openings were growing larger.
 The most recent findings did not build on earlier ones.
 To say the least, X-rays and radioactivity were strange.
 Lord Kelvin, a well-known physicist, noticed dark clouds looming over the subject.